 Skip to main content

 1. The backend is intentionally thin.
-The Python layer is a transport + orchestration shell over dspy.ReAct, dspy.RLM, and Daytona sandboxes.
-“Intelligence” lives in DSPy (upstream) and in how recursive child sandboxes are scheduled (this repo).
-Plumbing belongs in src/fleet_rlm/api/; policy belongs in src/fleet_rlm/runtime/.
+The Python layer is a transport and orchestration shell over dspy.ReAct, dspy.RLM, and Daytona sandboxes.
+Intelligence lives in DSPy (upstream) and in the recursive scheduling policy (this repo).
+Plumbing belongs in src/fleet_rlm/api/; runtime policy belongs in src/fleet_rlm/runtime/.

 2. The UI is treated as core, not peripheral.
-The runtime emits streaming events, code-execution results, and artifacts that only make sense in an interactive surface.
-That is why src/frontend/ is comparable in line count to src/fleet_rlm/.
+The runtime emits streaming events, code-execution results, and artifacts that only make sense in an interactive surface. src/frontend/ is comparable in line count to src/fleet_rlm/ because it is surfacing work the runtime is already doing, not duplicating it.

 3. Two agent layers, both dspy.*, both real.